catherinemoresco/PDFProject/README.md

 1. Our web app contains the initial functionality for uploading a PDF.
 The app's code can be found in pdfproject/_init_.py, with functions to handle the home screen, as well as uploading.
 The content/styling/javascript functions for the app's pages can be found within pdfproject/templates and pdfproject/static.
 2. Once the user has chosen a PDF to upload, the upload_file() function in _init_.py saves the file to the uploads folder on the server
 3. upload_file() then calls processing.process() from pdfproject/processing.py on the PDF file to initialize image processing
-	a. process() first calls extract.extractImages() from pdfproject/extract.py in order to pull images (.jpg) representing each page of the PDF from the file.
+	1. process() first calls extract.extractImages() from pdfproject/extract.py in order to pull images (.jpg) representing each page of the PDF from the file.
 These will be passed to the rest of the image processing functions.
-	b. process() calls skew.straighten() (from pdfproject/skew.py) on each of the images, which first uses skew.horizontal_sums() to help calculate the probable skew angle of the input image and then skew.rotate() to generate an image rotated at that angle.
+	2. process() calls skew.straighten() (from pdfproject/skew.py) on each of the images, which first uses skew.horizontal_sums() to help calculate the probable skew angle of the input image and then skew.rotate() to generate an image rotated at that angle.
 It returns a rotated image for every input image.
-	c. process() calls getlines.getLines() on each straightened image.  getLines() calls its helper function, getlines.isolateLines() which contains the entire algorithm for creating a grayscale image which has black where blank space should be and white where it thinks there are text lines.  getLines() then detects the pixel coordinates of the lines and returns them in a list.
+	2. process() calls getlines.getLines() on each straightened image.  getLines() calls its helper function, getlines.isolateLines() which contains the entire algorithm for creating a grayscale image which has black where blank space should be and white where it thinks there are text lines.  getLines() then detects the pixel coordinates of the lines and returns them in a list.
 4. processing.process() gathers the lines and puts them in a dictionary, mapped to their page number as a key.
 The dictionary is returned as a json string.
 5. Passing the json string back to the web app as a ....json.txt file, upload_file() in _init_.py redirects to a page which corresponds to the uploaded_file() function in _init_.py, which displays each of the processed images that were returned after straightening and reads the line coordinates for highlighting from the ....json.txt file.
 The page is once again rendered using html/css/javascript from pdfproject/templates and pdfproject/static.
 6. THE REST OF THIS NEEDS TO BE ABOUT RENDERING HIGHLIGHTS/ANNOTATIONS AND SAVING/EXPORTING FILES WHEN IT IS POSSIBLE.
 PLEASE REVIEW/CORRECT/ADD STUFF

-## Who did What
+## Who Did What
 ### Alberto & Cristian:
 We were in charge of User Interface design.
 We created the HTML displayed, worked on uploading files to server, passing files to CV modules, and displaying the resulting files.